 They should embrace collaboration—the kind that connects doctors and scientists from across the globe, said Weill Cornell Medical College-Qatar student speaker Dr. Khalid Taha.
 Weill Cornell Medical College-Qatar reflects that sensibility, uniting the Middle East with New York.

-“It was and still is truly inspirational,” said Dr. Taha, the eldest of three siblings who are all studying medicine at the Qatar campus, about the partnership with Weill Cornell Medicine in New York.
+“It was and still is truly inspirational,” said Dr. Taha, the eldest of three siblings who are all studying medicine at the Qatar location, about the partnership with Weill Cornell Medicine in New York.
 The Class of 2017 is the 10th graduating class from Weill Cornell Medical College-Qatar.

 Finally, graduates must never forget the tremendous role they play as members of the scientific community.
 The responsibility is best epitomized for Dr. Sandeep Raj in the Hippocratic Oath, initiating him into an enduring legacy in medicine.